steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ```

 > ##### Order of coordinates in PyTorch vs TensorFlow
 > If you’re paying attention, you might have noticed that the x/y coordinate comes before the position.
-In other words, the shape of the input data is `[n, 2, 100]`, not `[n, 100, 2]` as it would be in TensorFlow.
+In other words, the shape of each example is `[2, 100]`, not `[100, 2]` as it would be in TensorFlow.
 PyTorch convolutions (see later) expect coordinates in a different order: the channel (x/y in this case, r/g/b in case of an image) comes before the position (i).

 #### Normalization